What is the Communications Act 2003?

 Communications Act 2003

 The impact of the 2003 Communications Act is diverse and far-reaching.
-Like its predecessor, it has sections pertaining to broadcast networks, only this act now required BBC services, teletext providers and Channels 3, 4 and 5 to fulfil certain public service obligations in order to maintain their broadcast licences.
-Examples of these obligations include children's programming and a news provision.
-Unlike the 1984 act, much of it pertains to the internet.
+Like its predecessor, it has sections pertaining to broadcast networks, only this act now required BBC services, teletext providers, and Channels 3, 4 and 5 to fulfil certain public service obligations in order to maintain their broadcast licences.
+Examples of these obligations include children's programming and a news provision, and unlike the previous 1984 act, much of it pertains to the internet.

 The legislation introduced the so-called "piggybacking" ban, which made it illegal for people to access and use Wi-Fi that they did not pay for, unless the network has been made available to the public, such as those provided by coffee shops.